-Policies and processes for managing excessive on and off-balance sheet leverage
+Policies and processes for managing excessive on and offbalance sheet leverage

 Revised guideline of RBCA based on Basel III as provided by BRPD of Bangladesh Bank is followed by EBL while managing excessive on and off-balance sheet leverage of the bank.
-As per RBCA leverage ratio shall be Tier I Capital divided by Total Exposure after related deductions.
+As per RBCA guideline, leverage ratio indicates Tier I Capital divided by Total Exposure after related deductions.